AGiorgetti/agiorgetti.github.io/_drafts/ng1-to-ng2-migration.md

 Follow the instructions at this [link](https://github.com/Microsoft/TypeScript-Handbook/blob/master/pages/tutorials/ASP.NET%204.md)

+- using a tsconfig.json configuration file will override any Visual Studio TypeScript project settings.

 #Add Angular 2 to you existing project (Hybrid Bootstrap)

 You'll need to add Angular libraries and probably setup a build using a Task Runner and some utilities.
 It all depends on how you want to serve your application.